Creating Hooks¶

 Following is a list of all available data types which have a pre-defined is-success definition.

-• Special:
+Special:

-Mark this API signature as special.
-Special API signatures are always executed, also when the monitor is already inside another hook.
-E.g., when executing the system() function we still want to follow the CreateProcessInternalW() function calls in order to catch the process identifier(s) of the child process(es), allowing the monitor to inject into said child process(es).
+function calls in order to catch the process identifier(s) of the child process(es), allowing the monitor to inject into said child process(es).

-Parameters Block
+Parameters Block¶

 The parameter block describes each parameter that the function accepts - one per line.
 Its syntax is either of the following: